Pandaman-Ryan/AgentBind/README.md

 Published paper: rdcu.be/cdMmE

-Please cite:\\Zheng, A., Lamkin, M., Zhao, H. et al. Deep neural networks identify sequence context features predictive of transcription factor binding.
+Please cite://Zheng, A., Lamkin, M., Zhao, H. et al. Deep neural networks identify sequence context features predictive of transcription factor binding.
 Nat Mach Intell (2021).

 ## System Requirement & Installation ##
 All experiments are executed on CentOS Linux 7 (core) with Python (v2.7.5).
 Prior to your code execution, please make sure you have installed the following tools/libraries.